ozwaldorf/iron-grid/README.md

 ### Orders

 You can change normal elements order appearance following screen.
-To order, simply add `order-12-s` to the class where `s` signifies the screen class-prefix (s = small, m = medium, l = large) and the number is the appearance order (from 1 to 12).
-Default element order is 6, so in this case the element appear after standard element.
+To order, simply add `order-1-s` to the class where `s` signifies the screen class-prefix (s = small, m = medium, l = large) and the number is the appearance order (from 1 to 12).
+Default element order is 6, so in this case the element appear before standard element.

 ![3](https://raw.githubusercontent.com/maxiplay/iron-grid/master/img/4.png)